What is the Child Care Subsidy (CCS)?

 What is the Child Care Subsidy entitlement?

-There are three main factors that determine the about of Child Care Subsidy you and your family will receive.
+There are four main factors that determine the amount of Child Care Subsidy you and your family may receive.
 These are:

-• Service type – type of child care service and whether the child attends school
+- Service type – the type of approved child care service you use and whether the child is below or above school age

 CCS is generally paid directly to service providers to be passed on to families as a fee reduction.
 Families make a co-contribution to their child care fees and pay to the provider the difference between the fee charged and the subsidy amount (also called the out of pocket fee).